Microtan65/PClock/README.md

   * Displays the time as a series of blocks in an analogue clock's hours positions.
   * Each full block represents a full hour.
   * Each block is made up of 10 pixels, so each pixel represents 5 minutes past the hour.

 8. Blank display (animationc/1)
   * Displays nothing.
 Used for turning the clock off (see below)

-## The code includes an HTTP REST interface which allows:
+## REST interface
-  * Note all POST requests require HTTP header content-type=application/json
+  * All POST requests require HTTP header content-type=application/json
-  * Selecting a time animation from the above list (`POST http://<ip:8080>/animationc/<animation_number>`)
+  * Select a time animation from the above list (`POST http://<ip:8080>/animationc/<animation_number>`)
-  * Displaying an adhoc scrolling message.
+  * Display an adhoc scrolling message.
 This can be single shot, or repeated with a given frequency (in seconds) (`POST http://<ip:8080>/animationf/0` with a json body of `{"data":"message","freq":"<seconds>"}`. freq is optional, if ommitted is single shot.
 Once the message has reached the end of display, the current time animation is displayed.
-  * Displaying a scrolling RSS feed subject text of the first item given an RSS feed URL.
+  * Display a scrolling RSS feed subject text of the first item given an RSS feed URL.
 This can be single shot, or repeated with a given frequency
   (in seconds) (`POST http://<ip:8080>/animationf/1` with a json body of `{"data":"<rss_feed_url>", "freq":"<seconds>"}`.

   An example json for UK BBC news to update every 5 minutes would be {"data":"http://feeds.bbci.co.uk/news/rss.xml?edition=uk", "freq":300}